alxhslm/alxhslm.github.io/content/projects/hand-writing-generation/index.md

 2. **Categorical loss** to enforce that the model can accurately classify characters by predicting class probabilities \\(p(y|x)\\).
 This was implemented using `CrossEntropyLoss`.
 3. **[Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) loss** to enforce that the encoder accurately predicts the posterior on the latent variables \\(p(z|x)\\).

+{{< alert icon="lightbulb">}}
 1 & 3 would be needed for an unsupervised VAE as well, but 2 is an additional loss needed for the semi-supervised nature of this problem.
+{{< /alert >}}

 The KL-loss was implemented as follows:

 ```python
 def kl_div_loss_fun(z_mean: torch.Tensor, log_z_var: torch.Tensor) -> torch.Tensor: